The Crescent Development Project: The Crescent Place

 The Crescent Place consists of 3 underground levels and 32 above ground levels: a 5-storey podium, 2 levels of townhouses and a 25-storey residential tower with 2 additional penthouse levels.
 The Crescent Place will be located onshore next to the tower of The Crescent City.
 This 170 meter high residential building will contain 168 apartments.
-The total area of the Crescent Place is 273 000 m², with space for approximately 100 retail outlets and an additional 40 food and beverage units.
+The total area of the Crescent Place is 273,000 m^{2}, with space for approximately 100 retail outlets and an additional 40 food and beverage units.

 Construction

 According to a report published by the management company, as of November 2013, almost all of the piling for the project had been completed.
 Nine percent of the total project had been constructed.
 Ten percent of the coastal portion of the project had been completed.

 In July 2015, DSA Architects International was appointed to provide multidisciplinary lead design services for the Crescent Development Project, with construction underway.